CD Baby vs DistroKid: Music Distribution & Royalties

 If you are interested in checking out my music, here is the first single “Brain Is Made of French Fries” off my new album “A Story By Some Aliens”

 Thanks for reading this 4000+ word article on CD baby vs Distrokid.
 You are now a master.
 Go create 🙂

-Mark Sandusky is a musician and marketer and the owner of Peer Through Media and other blogs.
-You can learn more by visit www.marksandusky.com or check out his Folk Rap Music Project, New Mark.
+Mark Sandusky is a video producer, musician and marketer.
+He is the owner of Peer Through Media and other blogs.
+Check out his Folk Rap Music Project, New Mark.